Cottonwood Heights

 Personal Injury Claims in Salt Lake County

-Proving Liability in a Personal Injury Claim
+Proving Liability in a Personal Injury Claim in Cottonwood Heights

 Most personal injury cases are brought on the grounds of negligence.
 In other words, the person bringing the claim (known as the “plaintiff”) argues that the other person or party (the “defendant”) acted negligently or wrongfully and is therefore liable for their resulting damages.
 In these cases, the plaintiff has the burden of proof.
 This means that they are the one who must prove their case.